-Additional information about Privacy and Personal Information Policy is available on The Source, in Council's Privacy & Personal Information Policy or by contacting the Governance and Commercial Property Business Unit.
+Privacy and Health Records Policy or by contacting the Governance and Commercial Property Business Unit.

 HANDLING AND USE OF PERSONAL INFORMATION AND HEALTH INFORMATION

 Council employees who handle Personal Information or Health Information are required to attend and participate in training to ensure they fully understand the requirements regarding the handling and use of that information, any associated regulations and Council policies and procedures.
 For training requirements, contact the Organisational Development Unit.